chun725/DietRecord/README.md

 * **Report Page**
     * Apply the histogram to display the difference in calories intake over 7 days
     * Gain the intake of various nutrients over 7 days
-    * Set dietary goals by entering them directly or entering personal informations allowing the app calculate it for you
+    * Set dietary goals by entering them directly or entering personal informations allowing the app calculate it for user

     <img height="400" src="https://github.com/chun725/chun725/blob/main/ReportPage.png"/>